maxp06/checkin-app/README.md

 One other significant benefit of a reverse proxy in this scenario is there are complex security rules at play when a front-end web app attempts to integrate with a server running on a different host or port.
 We avoid those security concerns by using a reverse proxy that "sits infront" of our development servers for the front-end and backend.

 For a reverse proxy, we'll use [Caddy](https://caddyserver.com/), a modern and popular web / proxy server that is easier to configure than former classics such as nginx and Apache.

-A `Caddyfile` configuration for EX03 is already established in the project, so all you need to do is:

 1. Open a third terminal window and run `caddy start`.
 You should now be able to browse to `localhost:8080` and see the starter app.